danielsantander/cyberdev/kali-linux/EYNTKAM.md

-EVERYTHING YOU NEED TO KNOW, AND MORE (EYNTKAM / EUN2K&M)
+EVERYTHING YOU NEED TO KNOW, AND MORE

 - [Tips](#tips)
   - [Change Shell](#change-shell)